-Integrate the LMS with the City's 911 system to facilitate the initiation of automatic event-based changes to lighting output as required by the particular event type.
+• Integrate with the City's 911 system to enable the initiation of automatic event-based changes to lighting output.

 3.4 Project Communications and Public Relations

 At the discretion of the City, the Contractor may be asked to develop and execute a proactive community engagement, marketing and public information campaign that will create accurate expectations about the extent of the Project and what improvements it will deliver.
 Further details regarding such a potential scope of work is provided in Exhibit D.